 Setting aside the question of whether these taboos and mandated activities are actually required of Christians, this is not the way the New Testament defines the true Christian faith.
 The issues on which one should focus are the fundamental or essential issues of the Bible.
 Who is God?
 What are we human beings and how do we fit into God’s world?
 What’s gone wrong with the human race?
 What has God done about it?
 Who and what is Jesus Christ?
 What do his death and resurrection mean for us?
 What is the gospel?
 How does God save people and what are we supposed to do in order to be saved?
 These are the kinds of questions that are most important to ask as you examine your religion.

 1. Robert M. Bowman Jr., “Should Jehovah’s Witnesses Examine Their Own Religion?”
 (Cedar Springs, MI: Institute for Religious Research, 2017).

-2. Two excellent books that provide an introduction to the Bible with this focus explicitly in mind are Kenneth Berding and Matt Williams, What the New Testament Authors Cared About (Grand Rapids: Kregel, 2008) and Jason DeRouchie, ed., What the New Testament Authors Cared About (Grand Rapids: Kregel, 2013).
+2. Two excellent books that provide an introduction to the Bible with this focus explicitly in mind are Kenneth Berding and Matt Williams, What the New Testament Authors Cared About (Grand Rapids: Kregel, 2008) and Jason DeRouchie, ed., What the Old Testament Authors Cared About (Grand Rapids: Kregel, 2013).
 Of course, what these modern writers say about the biblical writers’ concerns and perspectives will need to be compared to the biblical texts themselves.